NEWS & UPDATES

 A financial conflict of interest occurs when there is a divergence between an individual’s private interests and his or her professional obligations to the University such that an independent observer might reasonably question whether the individual’s professional actions or decisions are determined by considerations of personal gain.
 Potential and actual financial conflicts of interest depend on the situation and both must be managed accordingly.

-All PIs and senior/key personnel will need to take the federal tutorial.
+All Principal Investigators and all others designated as an "investigator" by the Principal Investigator will need to take the federal tutorial.
 This training will be required of all new and existing federally-funded researchers, and must be re-taken every four years.

 If you have trouble with the online disclosure system, try one of the following options: